10 Stages of Grief & Strategies for Healing

 A young lady may experience severe headaches, light sensitivity, and nausea due to persistent migraines, which may cause her to miss work or school frequently.

-Chronic joint pain and stiffness from arthritis may impede an older adult’s mobility and capacity to carry out everyday duties on their own.
+Chronic joint pain and stiffness associated with arthritis can significantly impede an older adult’s mobility and ability to perform everyday tasks independently.

 Stage 5: Panic and anxiety

-Extreme fear and discomfort are hallmarks of panic and anxiety, which frequently accompany stressful or dangerous circumstances.
+Extreme fear and discomfort are signs of panic and anxiety, which frequently accompany stressful or dangerous circumstances.

 A person may experience severe anxiety over their performance before a big presentation or public speaking event, which can cause them to sweat excessively, feel their heart race, and find it hard to concentrate on anything else.

-When someone moves to a new city, they are constantly anxious and restless because they are afraid they won’t fit in or find their place.
+When someone moves to a new city, they are often anxious and restless because they fear they won’t fit in or find their place.

 Stage 6: Anger and Hostility